Sejal1908/email_classification/README.md

 2. Push the code to your preferred cloud service or platform.
 3. Ensure the cloud platform has the necessary dependencies installed (e.g., spaCy, scikit-learn).

----

-Let me know if you'd like me to adjust anything or add more details!